-Designed to inspire and enable product leaders to use customer journey mapping, this case study summarizes the ProductCamp Dublin workshop on ‘How To Do Customer Journey Mapping’ worked through the key element of journey maps.
+Designed to explain customer journey mapping, and inspire product leaders to consider journey mapping, the workshop at ProductCamp Dublin entitled ‘How To Do Customer Journey Mapping’ worked through the key element of journey maps.

 Workshop participants own “voices”, those of product management professionals, provided the input for this customer journey map.
 Teams of 3-5 each created a customer journey map.

 The objective of the workshop => to create, and learn how to create, customer journey maps with team input as the ‘voice of the customer’ using a simple method.

 Many thanks to the workshop participants!
-(And I hope you’ve all taken a stab at journey mapping to improve your products, services or marketing communications.
+I hope you’ve all taken a stab at journey mapping to improve your products, services or marketing communications.

 The Customer Journey Statement

 The map depicts the journey of product leaders from awareness of ProductCamp Dublin to registration with ‘awareness’ on the far left, and registration on the far right.